Skip to main content

 Hoping to resolve depth issues at both cornerback and linebacker, the Cowboys acquired Kaiir Elam and Kenneth Murray to try and resolve those needs, respectively, using some of their draft pick firepower to get the deals done.

-They have no shortage of artillery there, thanks to the NFL awarding them a total of four compensatory picks and, as speculated in the latest edition of the “Science Lab” series, they used the picks to impact free agency.
+They had no have no shortage of artillery to use in such trades, thanks to the NFL awarding them a total of four compensatory picks and, as speculated in the latest edition of the “Science Lab” series, they used the picks to impact free agency, again, and only days away from the 2025 NFL Draft.

 • Round 1: 12th overall